-ABSTRACT .
-A • ------------ --- ---
+ABSTRACT A.

-ABS TRACT A. · · · · · · · · · · · · · · · · · · · Deaths which would have hap- pened according to the mortality in Actual number of deaths in the England Out-door and occupa- Wales. tions.
-Labourers in the Rural Districts. ' No. Diff.
-No. Diff p. ct.
-No. Diff.
-Household Cavalry = 134 1 122 10.1 95 40.8 75 77.9 Dragoon Guards and Dragoons = 70 Foot Guards $= 820$ Infantry of the Line $= 2823$ specimen of the tone in which the subject has been | sioners jumped, for they were led to it by no apparent | classed as a body with the notoriously intemperate. some such classes as those forming the two last sections of the preceding abstract, but if the comparison be made with the general mortality of England and Wales (for the male sex), it will be found that the infantry of the line are subject to an increased ratio of mortality of no less than 91.752 per cent.
+classed as a body with the notoriously intemperate Every just comparison must, therefore, be made with some such classes as those forming the two last sec tions of the preceding abstract, but if the comparison be made with the general mortality of England and Wales (for the male sex), it will be found that the infantry of the line are subject to an increased ratio of mortality of no less than 91.752 per cent.

-If the out-door occupations be made the standard of com-

-parison, there is an excesss amounting to ...

-And in respect to labourers in the rural districts, the ex-

-cesss is no less than ...
+If the out-door occupations be made the standard of comparison, there is an excesss amounting to ...
+And in respect to labourers in the rural districts, the excesss is no less than ...

+133,620 per cent.

 194.658 per cent. being nearly three times the rate of mortality in this branch of the service that is found to take place amongst labourers in the rural districts at the corresponding ages.

-In Appendix LXXI. of the Report of the Commissioners, as well as in the body of the Report itself, it is shown that among various classes exposed to severe night duty in the open air, such as the Metropolitan Police Force, and the railway employés, and also as otherwise since established in the London Fire Brigade, the rate of mortality is somewhat less than that for the country generally at the corresponding ages.
-In the same Appendix it is also conclusively shown, as admitted in the report of the commissioners, that the high rate of mortality in the army cannot be accounted for by the prevalence of intemperance.
+In Appendix LXXI. of the Report of the Commissioners, as well as in the body of the Report itself, it is shown that among various classes exposed to severe night duty in the open air, such as the Metropolitan Police Force, and the railway employes, and also as otherwise since established in the London Fire Brigade, the rate of mortality is somewhat less than that for the country generally at the correspond-ing ages.
+In the same Appendix it is also conclu-sively shown, as admitted in the report of the commissioners, that the high rate of mortality in the army cannot be accounted for by the prevalence of intemperance.
 It further appears in the same Appendix that whatever may be the primary cause of the greatly augmented mortality in the army, the immediate cause of it is the prevalence of consumption to an extent entirely unprecedented, and quite unknown in connexion with any other series of observations in the whole range of vital statistics; and without a corresponding increase from other causes, taking all branches of the army, the deaths from disease of the respiratory organs form about sixty per cent. of the deaths from all causes.
 The following abstract, however, places the results in a very distinct light.